 MA in European History

-MA in Military History& Strategic Studies

 MA in Irish History

 Light Green

+MA in Local History

+Light Blue

+MA in Military History& Strategic Studies

+Bottle Green

-M.Litt & PhD
+M.Litt & PhD Black

-Black

 3. COVER TITLE

 If the outside front board bears the title of the work it should be in at least 24 pt (8mm) type.
 The name and initials of the candidate, the qualification and the year of submission may also be shown.
 If the cover material bears any design, the design shall be clear of any lettering.
 Please note that the name must be that under which the candidate is registered in Maynooth University.